 - At least 1,000 cubic feet of surrounding air, which is about a 12’ x 12’ room.
 (You can’t stick the water heater in a closet!)
 The space must also be tall enough—heat pump water heaters are taller than other types.

 - A space with ambient temperature that won’t fall below freezing (32°F) and remains between 40°–90°F during the year.

-To find out more about heat pump water heaters and other models of water heaters in Durham, NC, call our experts.
+To find out more about heat pump water heaters and other models of water heaters, call our experts.
 They can determine if your home is right for installing this type of water heater.
 If it isn’t, they’ll find a system to meet your needs.

 Look to Bud Matthews Services for all your home service needs in the Chapel Hill area.

 “Many heartfelt thanks to the people I talked with on the phone late this afternoon who were concerned enough to send Pat over to check on our frozen pipes and dripping shower.
 Pat was so kind and professional and fixed...”

 “Bud, I want to send my thanks to your company and especially to Scott.
 He got into more than he bargained for on our project yesterday.
 He went out and got different parts and went the extra mile to make...”

 “They were professional, honest, and cleaned-up after their work, and even took the shop-vacuum around the living room for good measure (we have a GSD - say no more)!
 Nice folks.”

 “Bud Mathew responded to our call even though it was made during the weekend.
 Plumber came to the house, identified the problem, gave us a temporary fix and suggested we wait until Monday to fix it.
 (That saved us some...”

 “They replaced a number of parts in my old Maytag dryer.
 It has been very reliable for 26 years and I want to keep it rather than buy a new one.
 Works great now!”